 Supporting marine conservation in partnership with Indigenous and coastal communities

-In March 2023, countries worldwide made history when they finalized the United Nations Treaty for Biodiversity Beyond National Jurisdiction, otherwise known as the High Seas Treaty.
-This legally binding agreement fills critical gaps for the protection of the high seas and allows countries to:
+In September 2025, 60 countries worldwide made history when they ratified the United Nations Treaty for Biodiversity Beyond National Jurisdiction, otherwise known as the High Seas Treaty.
+This legally binding agreement, which will officially come into force in January of 2026, fills critical gaps for the protection of the high seas and allows countries to:

 • Establish protected areas in international waters